 - HP Deskjet Printer Support

-A super basic single output power supply I picked up on Amazon for $46, but now the part is closer to $90.
-I would recommend it for $46, but not $90.
+A super basic single output power supply I picked up on Amazon for 90.
+I would recommend it for 90.
 I bet you can find something better for $90 on Ebay.
 The model is the FCH Digital Adjustable Regulated Stabilizer DC Power Supply (30V 5A).
 This won’t be good for low noise measurements, as I see switching frequency artifacts on the output, but for a basic power supply you could do worse.